Visiting Iceland in February | The Ultimate Guide

 Driving in Iceland in February

-Although Iceland's roads are usually well-maintained, they can be hazardous in February.
-In the winter months, they're ice-layered and lined with snowdrifts.
-Heavy rain, snowfall, and lasting darkness can also obscure your vision, and strong winds can destabilize vehicles.
+Although Iceland's roads are usually well maintained, they can be hazardous in February.
+In the winter months, they are ice layered and lined with snowdrifts.
+Heavy rain, snowfall, and long hours of darkness can obscure your vision, and strong winds can destabilize vehicles.

-Therefore, it's essential that you only rent a car if you have experience driving in hazardous conditions and on icy, rural roads.
-We strongly recommend a four-wheel-drive car rental for this time of year.
+Only rent a car if you have experience driving in hazardous conditions and on icy, rural roads.
+A four-wheel drive car rental is strongly recommended for this time of year.

-While it's not possible to have chains on your tires, all cars will have winter tires.
-Most car rental companies in Iceland offer studded tires (tires with nails to add traction).
-We recommend that you request studded tires if they're not included in your rental.
+While chains are not used, all cars have winter tires.
+Most car rental companies in Iceland offer studded tires.
+Request studded tires if they're not included in your rental.

 Vestrahorn is right by the sea, but even the salty air cannot protect the ground from snow

-Registering your travel plans is a good idea so that you can more easily be located if something goes wrong.
+Registering your travel plans is a good idea so you can be located more easily if something goes wrong.
 It's also essential to check the weather website for the conditions of your route and destination before setting out.
-You should check the weather every morning before traveling, as some places are particularly vulnerable to dangers, such as avalanches in certain areas.
+Check the weather every morning before traveling, as some places are particularly vulnerable to dangers, such as avalanches in certain areas.

-The roads into the Highlands, and many through the Westfjords, will undoubtedly be closed.
-Many of them are so-called mountain roads or "F-Roads," which are only open during summer.
-In case you're wondering, the "F" stands for "fjall", which is the Icelandic word for mountain.
+The roads into the Highlands, and many through the Westfjords, will be closed.
+Many are mountain roads or "F-roads," which are only open during summer.
+The "F" stands for "fjall," the Icelandic word for mountain.

 Weather in Iceland in February